peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 ## Modelling
 But how can we model this process by computer algorithm?
 We need to dive deeper into the motive of this spontaneous process - what drives the bond to form/break?

-> For the sake of simplicity we will make certain assumptions, e.g. there's no kinetic barrier, no pressure-volume work in the process.
+> For the sake of simplicity we will make certain assumptions, e.g. there's no pressure-volume work in the process.

 It's the **Gibbs Free Energy**.
 The definition is